Global Missions

 • Enrol in mission course like Kairos or Perspectives to learn more about God’s heart for missions.

-• Attend mission conferences such as Activate or NTE (National Training Event) to be challenged by what God is doing around the world.
+• Attend mission conferences such as Activate to be challenged by what God is doing around the world.
 You might just be inspired by the stories you hear, meet other like-minded friends, find more resources to grow, and be able to check out all the mission organisations out there.

-• Read books about Christian mission, cross-cultural ministry, unreached people groups, and missionary biographies.
+• Read books about missions, cross-cultural ministry, unreached people groups and missionary biographies

 • Read and learn more about unreached people groups at Joshua Project